samsung-cnct/k2/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/update.sh --config $HOME/.kraken/${CLUSTER}.yaml --addnodepools <nodepools,you,wish,to,add> --rmnodepools <nodepools,you,wish,to,remove>
 ```

-## Kubernetes versioning for Kraken-lib services
+## Kubernetes versioning for kraken-lib services
-Kraken-lib will use the versions of Helm and kubectl appropriate for the Kubernetes version of each cluster.
+kraken-lib will use the versions of Helm and kubectl appropriate for the Kubernetes version of each cluster.
 It does so by determining each cluster's currently set Kubernetes minor version.
 Because node pools can have different versions from each other, the minor version is set according to the version of the control-plane node pool in AWS clusters.
-For GKE clusters, Kraken-lib uses the Kubernetes version of the last node pool in the node pools list.
+For GKE clusters, kraken-lib uses the Kubernetes version of the last node pool in the node pools list.

 ### Handling unsupported versions of Helm
 Currently, and for the foreseeable future, new Helm releases will be shipped after new Kubernetes releases, resulting in Helm possibly not being supported for the latest Kubernetes version.
 You have two options as detailed below.

-#### Option 1: Overriding Helm in Kraken-lib config file
+#### Option 1: Overriding Helm in kraken-lib config file
-In the Kraken-lib config file, set the cluster-level key `helmOverride` to `true` if you wish to use the latest version of Helm available.
+In the kraken-lib config file, set the cluster-level key `helmOverride` to `true` if you wish to use the latest version of Helm available.
 Warning: because this would be using a version of Helm that doesn't support your cluster's Kubernetes version, this may result in unexpected behavior.
-Set `helmOverride` to `false` if you would like to run Kraken-lib without Helm.
+Set `helmOverride` to `false` if you would like to run kraken-lib without Helm.

 #### Option 2: Overriding Helm via environment variable
-This will automatically happen if you are trying to run a cluster with a Kubernetes version that does not have Helm support, and you did not set `helmOverride` in the Kraken-lib config file.
+This will automatically happen if you are trying to run a cluster with a Kubernetes version that does not have Helm support, and you did not set `helmOverride` in the kraken-lib config file.
-Kraken-lib will halt and, via a fail message, prompt you to set a cluster-specific Helm override environment variable to true or false.
+kraken-lib will halt and, via a fail message, prompt you to set a cluster-specific Helm override environment variable to true or false.

 ```bash
 export helm_override_<CLUSTER_NAME>=<TRUE/FALSE>
 ```
-Now, run cluster up again, and Kraken-lib will use the override condition you specified.
+Now, run cluster up again, and kraken-lib will use the override condition you specified.

 ## Destroying a Kubernetes Cluster

-To destroy a cluster created with Kraken-lib, do the following:
+To destroy a cluster created with kraken-lib, do the following:

 ```bash
 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/down.sh --config $HOME/.kraken/${CLUSTER}.yaml